-An electrocardiogram records a picture of your heart’s electrical activity for the time that you are being monitored.
+An electrocardiogram records a picture of your heart’s electrical activity for the time that you’re being monitored.
 However, some heart problems come and go.
 In these cases, you may need longer or more specialized monitoring.

 Some heart problems only appear during exercise.
-During stress testing, patients have an EKG while they are performing exercise, typically on a treadmill or stationary bicycle.
+During stress testing, you’ll have an EKG while you’re exercising.
+Typically this test is done while you’re on a treadmill or stationary bicycle.

 Symptoms that don’t happen very often may require an event recorder.
-It is similar to a Holter monitor, but records your heart’s electrical activity just when symptoms occur.
-Some event recorders activate automatically when they detect symptoms; for others, you push a button when you feel symptoms.
+It’s similar to a Holter monitor, but it records your heart’s electrical activity just when symptoms occur.
+Some event recorders activate automatically when they detect symptoms.
+Other event recorders require you to push a button when you feel symptoms.
 You can send the information directly to your doctor over a phone line.

 There are few, if any, risks related to an EKG.
-Some patients may experience a skin rash where electrodes were placed, but this usually goes away without treatment.
+Some people may experience a skin rash where electrodes were placed, but this usually goes away without treatment.

-An EKG simply monitors the electrical activity of your heart; it does not emit any electricity and is completely safe.
+An EKG simply monitors the electrical activity of your heart.
+It doesn’t emit any electricity and is completely safe.

 Avoid drinking cold water or exercising before your EKG.
 Drinking cold water can cause changes in the electrical patterns that the test records.
 Exercise can increase your heart rate and affect the test results.

-An EKG can help your doctor determine if you are experiencing any of the following:
+An EKG can help your doctor determine if:

-- heart rhythm problems (heart is beating too fast, too slow, or irregularly)
+- your heart is beating too fast, too slow, or irregularly

-- heart attack (emergent) or previous heart attack
+- you’re having a heart attack or you’ve previously had a heart attack

-- heart defects, including enlarged heart, lack of blood flow, or birth defects
+- you have heart defects, including an enlarged heart, a lack of blood flow, or birth defects

-Based on the results of an EKG, your doctor can then determine appropriate medications or treatments necessary to improve your heart’s condition.
+Your doctor will use the results of your EKG to determine if any medications or treatment can improve your heart’s condition.